-•Meets OSHA Requirements as of 8-73.
+• Meets OSHA Requirements as of 8-73.

-NOTE: This lower retractable guard is designed to provide additional protection to the operator in an axial direction to the sawblade (perpendicular to the plane of the sawblade):
+NOTE: This lower retractable guard is designed to provide additional protection to the operator in an axial direction to the sawblade (perpendicular to the plane of the sawblade), under the following set of conditions ONLY:

-- (a) When NOT in the cut (guards in full down position (touching the table) and carriage in full rear position behind fence): - (b) When saw is set up to perform 90° crosscut operations (sawblade 90° to table surface and arm in 90° crosscut position).
+- (a) When NOT cutting. - (b) When lower guards are fully down touching the table. - (c) When the carriage is in the full rear position behind the fence, and - (d) When the saw is set up to perform 90° crosscut operations (Arm 90° to fence and sawblade 90° to table).